iluvcashnhash/zeitwise/personas.md

-# ZiteWise MVP – Core Personas
+# ZeitWise MVP – Core Personas

 > A quick reference sheet for product, design, and engineering.
 Update freely as voices or guard‑rails evolve.